When do you need a virtual data room hero.

 Virtual data room pricing: what you should expect to pay

-This is where founders often get surprised.
+This is where businesses often get surprised.
 VDR pricing ranges from free to several thousand dollars per month, and the difference isn't always obvious upfront.

 Per-user pricing is the other thing to watch.
 It sounds reasonable until you count everyone who needs access: your co-founder, your CFO, your lawyer, your accountant, the investor's team.
 You're at 8-10 users before a single document gets reviewed.
 At $30-50 per user per month, that adds up fast.